 For as Socrates, the infamous martyr of philosophy, declared:

-The unexamined life is not worth living.
+"The unexamined life is not worth living."

-Treat yourself to Philosophy Breaks direct to your inbox.
-Weekly emails.
-No spam.
+Treat yourself to philosophy breaks direct to your inbox, with weekly emails designed to make you think.
 Unsubscribe any time.